socialize/socialize-sdk-android/sdk/doc/sphinx/source/sdk_user_guide.rst

 	:start-after: begin-snippet-8
 	:end-before: end-snippet-8

-Retreiving Comments
+Retrieving Comments
 ~~~~~~~~~~~~~~~~~~~

-You can retrieve existing comments by User, Entity or directly using an ID
+You can retrieve existing comments by User, Entity, Application or directly using an ID

 List comments by User